ISGroup-Polimi/choreo-timed-commitment/README.md

 ---

-### 5. Start the Node.js Backend
+### 5. Start the Node.js commitment/supervisor services

-In the same directory as `app.js`, start the backend server:
+In the same directory as `app.js`, start the commitment/supervisor services:

 ```bash
 npm start